TRADITIONAL MOUNTAINEERING

 A suggested minimum standard media advisory for all backcountry travelers

 "We would like to take this opportunity to ask our visitors to the backcountry of Central Oregon to plan for the unexpected.
 Each person should dress for the forecast weather and take minimum extra clothing protection from a drop in temperature and possible rain or storm or an unexpected cold wet night out and insulation from the wet ground or snow, high carbohydrate snacks, quarts of water, a map and compass and optional inexpensive GPS and the skills to use them.
-Each person should carry the new personal "Ten Essential Systems" including a charged common digital cell phone, in a day pack sized for the season and the forecast weather.
-This gear should weigh only four or six pounds depending on the season.
+Each person should carry the new personal "Ten Essential Systems" including a charged common digital cell phone, and an optional SPOT-2 Satellite Messenger in a day pack sized for the season and the forecast weather.
+This gear should weigh only four to six pounds depending on the season and the trip.

 Visitors are reminded to tell a Responsible Person where they are going, where they plan to park, when they will be back and to make sure that person understands that they are relied upon to call 911 at a certain time if the backcountry traveler has not returned."